microsoft/vcpkg-docs/vcpkg/readme/vcpkg-README.md

 vcpkg install fmt
 ```

-Then use one of our available build system integrations for
+Then use one of our available integrations for
 [CMake](../concepts/build-system-integration.md#cmake-integration),
 [MSBuild](../concepts/build-system-integration.md#msbuild-integration) or
 [other build